-The third finding relates to the pre-service English teachers' perspectives on solutions for climate change.
-They acknowledged the need for diverse actions across sectors and disciplines to address this issue, including developing human awareness of climate change, planting more trees, and keeping the environment clean.
-SS14, for example, asserted that the causes of climate change were rooted in human activities, and the solution lied in human awareness.
+The third finding revolves around the pre-service English teachers' perspectives on solutions to climate change.
+They acknowledged the need for diverse actions across sectors and disciplines to address this issue, including developing human awareness of climate change, planting more trees, and keeping clean the environment.
+SS14, for example, asserted that the causes of climate change are rooted in human activities and the solution lies in human awareness.

-The causes are human activity itself, for example cutting down trees without replanting, the use of plastics, and motorized vehicles are not environmentally friendly.
+The causes are human activity itself for example cutting down trees without replanting, the use of plastics, and motorized vehicles are not environmentally friendly.
 The solution should start from humans themselves, who must be aware of climate change.
 Other forms of solution are loving the environment such as planting trees and keeping the environment clean.
 (SS14, open-ended questionnaire, solutions to climate change)

-The key findings presented in section 4.1 reveal that pre-service English teachers primarily viewed climate change as a major global environmental issue caused by diverse factors, with serious adverse effects on both the Earth and humanity, necessitating urgent actions across sectors and disciplines.
-They also recognized that activities such as pollution and deforestation were significant contributors to climate change, leading to natural disasters and harming both the environment and human health.
-Furthermore, they emphasized that raising human awareness was essential to addressing climate change and advocated for actions like planting trees and maintaining a clean environment to mitigate the effects of human-induced environmental damage.
+The key findings presented in section 4.1 reveal that pre-service English teachers primarily view climate change as a major global environmental issue caused by diverse factors, with serious adverse effects on both the Earth and humanity, necessitating urgent actions across sectors and disciplines.
+They also recognize that activities such as pollution and deforestation are significant contributors to climate change, leading to natural disasters and harming both the environment and human health.
+Furthermore, they emphasize that raising human awareness is essential to addressing climate change, advocating for actions like planting trees and maintaining a clean environment to mitigate the effects of human-induced environmental damage.

-4.2 What are pre-service English teachers' perspectives on integration of climate change into ELT?
+4.2 What are their views on climate change integration in ELT?

-The pre-service English teachers put forth several proposals for integrating climate change into ELT, as shown in Figure 2.
+The pre-service English teachers put forth several proposals for integrating climate change into ELT as seen in Figure 2.